A Collaboration to Protect Our Night Skies...

 - Supports proper functioning of natural ecosystems

 - Promotes human health, both medical and psychological

 - Secures scientific exploration of the cosmos and educational benefits

 - Protects cultural heritage and practices that involve starry skies

 Lisa Stoner, Colorado Plateau Dark Sky Cooperative, Coordinator, firstname.lastname@example.org

 Ashley Pipkin, Basin and Range Dark Sky Cooperative Coordinator, email@example.com

 This effort is supported through a Cooperative Ecosystem Studies Units (CESU) Agreement with the

-Natural Sounds and Night Skies Division of the National Park Service and Utah State University.
+Natural Sounds and Night Skies Division of the National Park Service and the Institute of Outdoor Recreation and Tourism at Utah State University.